 Based on inputs from the surveys and other inputs from member States, stakeholders, and staff in the weeks after UNEA-4, the Secretariat has identified 11 specific lessons learned with associated recommendations for the preparation, organization and follow-up of the UN Environment Assembly, for consideration at the Subcommittee meeting of the Committee of Permanent Representatives on 11 June, and at the 146th regular meeting of the Committee on 20 June.
 Following feedback from member States, these lessons learned will be adjusted and complemented as needed, to form the basis for the planning and organizing of a successful fifth session of the Assembly, scheduled for 15-19 February 2021.
 The lessons-learned will also provide useful inputs for the CPR review process mandated by UNEA decision 4/2.

-1. Timely identification of politically appealing, strategic and policy-relevant themes for future UN Environment Assemblies and its High Level Sessions, based on broad consultations and benefiting from guidance from relevant scientific assessment reports, is of key importance.
+Timely identification of politically appealing, and strategic and policy-relevant themes for future UN Environment Assemblies, based on broad consultations and benefiting from guidance from relevant scientific assessment reports, is of key importance.

-- The UNEA President and Bureau in close consultation with the Committee of Permanent Representatives is invited to: - Establish relevant criteria for identifying a theme, based on previous experience; - Consult widely with Member States and stakeholders with a view to reach broad consensus on a theme in advance of the decision; - Decide on a consensual theme for each session of UNEA at the latest 14 months in advance of its opening date (by December 2019 for UNEA-5, in accordance with UNEA Decision 4/2); - Member States are invited to consider a possible agreement on defining themes or general focus areas that cover more than one future session of the UN Environment Assembly, while also taking into account the need to tackle emerging issues. - The Secretariat will support this process through: - Early identification of a selection of prospective key areas or themes; - o Facilitating a broad consultation process, including with the scientific community. - 2.
-UNEA ministerial declarations should be short, action-oriented and ambitious, and they should relate closely to the theme of the Assembly and contribute to the implementation of the UN 2030 Agenda for Sustainable Development, taking into account the annual theme of the High Level Political Forum.
+- The UNEA President and Bureau in close consultation with the Committee of Permanent Representatives is invited to: - Establish relevant criteria for identifying a theme, including on, for example, length, timeliness, broad applicability and support, relevancy to the UNEA theme, alignment with the UNEA mandate, and relevancy for work programmes and themes under other international processes such as the High Level Political Forumbased on previous work; - Consult widely with Member States and stakeholders with a view to reach broad consensus on a theme in advance of the decision; - Decide on a consensual theme for each session of UNEA at the latest 14 months in advance of its opening date (by December 2019 for UNEA-5, in accordance with UNEA Decision 4/2); - Member States are invited to consider a possible agreement on defining themes or general focus areas that cover more than one future session of the UN Environment Assembly, while also taking into account the need to tackle emerging issues. - The Secretariat will support this process through: - o Early identification of a selection of prospective key areas or themes; - o Facilitating a broad consultation process, including with the scientific community. - UNEA ministerial declarations should be short, action-oriented and ambitious, and they should relate closely to the theme of the Assembly and contribute to the implementation of the UN 2030 Agenda for Sustainable Development, taking into account the annual theme of the High Level Political Forum.
 Early and broad-based consultations will facilitate adoption by consensus.

 - The UNEA 5 President is invited to organize, with the support of the members of the UNEA Bureau and the Secretariat, an open, transparent and inclusive consultation process for the development of a draft ministerial declaration to be adopted by consensus at UNEA-5, within the scope of the theme of the next Assembly. - 3.
-Draft resolutions tabled for consideration at future Assemblies should contribute to tangible progress, be complementary to the UNEP Programme of Work, and either be clearly linked to the theme of the Assembly or address urgent emerging issues.
-To make the UNEA-5 workload manageable, member states should seek co-sponsorship from other countries before tabling resolutions; resolutions which combine several similar initiatives should, where possible, be merged into larger "omnibus" resolutions; and the preparatory intersessional process should be fully utilized and better tailored to allow for all delegations, including those without permanent representation in Nairobi, to take part in negotiations.
+Draft resolutions tabled for consideration at future Assemblies should contribute to real progress on the ground, be complementary to the UNEP Programme of Work, and either be clearly linked to the theme of the Assembly or address urgent emerging issues.
+To make the UNEA-5 workload manageable, member states should seek and ensure support by regional groups before tabling resolutions.
+Resolutions which combine several similar initiatives should, where possible, be merged into larger "omnibus" resolutions.
+The preparatory intersessional process should be fully utilized and better tailored to allow for small delegations, including those without permanent representation in Nairobi, to take part in negotiations and minimize the need for late night and weekend negotiations during the OECPR and UNEA.